top of page

 Transport In Style

 The culmination of the trilogy.
 Philosophical, musical, structurally bold.
-A woman in full possession of her voice, her history, and her art.
-The book that earns everything the first two were reaching for.
+I'm a woman in full possession of a voice, my history, and my art.
+This book earns everything the first two were reaching for.

 bottom of page